 Streaming services on Google TV

 Google TV boasts more than 6,500 apps for films, TV shows, music, gaming, media and more.
 These include almost every major streaming platform — Netflix, Amazon Prime Video, Disney Plus, YouTube TV, YouTube Premium and Spotify as well as US-network-owned services like NBC’s Peacock and HBO Max — a more plentiful choice than other streaming products like the Amazon Fire Stick.
-Sadly there’s no Apple TV+ just yet.
+Sadly there’s no direct access to the NOW streaming platform just yet.

 For more advice on which streaming service may be right for you, take a look at our TV streaming guide.